 As you might guess from the idea of a walking, talking skeleton, A Skeleton in the Family is a paranormal mystery.
 I was inspired by old TV shows like Bewitched, I Dream of Jeannie, and The Ghost and Mrs. Muir to write about a world that’s pretty much like the real one, with one key difference.
 In this case: Sid.

-The Skeleton Paints a Picture, the fourth in the Family Skeleton series, was released in October 2017.
+The Skeleton Makes a Friend, the fifth in the Family Skeleton series, was released in November 2018.

 The Family Skeleton series mysteries are my first mysteries, but not really.
 Under the name Toni L.P.
 Kelner I’ve published eleven novels and twenty-somthing short stories, and have co-edited six urban fantasy anthologies with New York Times best seller Charlaine Harris.
 I’ve adopted a pen name because this is a new series, and because paranormal novels are a departure for me.
 But it’s still me!
 So if you like Toni L.P.
 Kelner’s books, you might like the Family Skeleton series, too.
 If you don’t like Kelner’s books, forget I said anything — I never even heard of that Kelner woman.

-Though I was born in Pensacola, FL and raised in Charlotte, NC, I’ve been living north of Boston, MA for 26 years or so.
-I share the house with my husband, two daughters, two guinea pigs, and a ludicrous selection of books.
-While the population of people and guinea pigs stays constant, the number of books is on an ever-rising curve.
+Though I was born in Pensacola, FL and raised in Charlotte, NC, I’ve been living north of Boston, MA for 30 years or so and raised both my daughters there.
+I share the house with my husband, one of the daughters, a guinea pig, and an ever-increasing number of books.